wyndale/Software-Architecture-Overview-System-Design/README.md

    - Summarized their advantages and disadvantages in a table format.
    - (/docs/Software Architectural Styles.pdf)
 ---
-   - Select an existing software system [Facebook]
+   - Selected an existing software system [Facebook]
-   - Identified and describe the architecture style it follows.
+   - Identified and described the architecture style it follows.
    - Created a basic block diagram illustrating its components and interactions.
    - (/docs/Software System - Facebook.pdf)
 ---
-   - Choose a software application we use daily [Spotify]
+   - Chose a software application used daily [Spotify]
    - Identified its key components and their relationships.
    - Created a UML component diagram showcasing its architecture.
    - (/docs/Software Application - Spotify.pdf)